Riduidel/maven-growl-plugin/README.md

 # History #

 I was fed up with those build ending silently and never stopping my procrastination.
 In the same time, growl send me nice notifications from Pidgin, Foobar2000 and others.
 I added 1 and 1 in my brain and decided it would be cool to have maven send me nice messages during build.
 So I started.
-Writing the maven plugin was strightforward, but it didn't allow me to follow any build, which was stupid.
-So i left the whole thing aside.
+Writing the maven plugin was straightforward, but it didn't allow me to follow any build, which was stupid.
+So I left the whole thing aside.

 Then, one day, @olamy told me it was possible to use maven extension to follow any running build.
 He goes as far as writing a [gist](https://gist.github.com/4708014) explaining the whole thing.
 And voila !